bo0blick/deep_learning/README.md

 # deep_learning

-I am taking a course on DL from FPMI MIPT and posting here some of my solutions to simple problems
+I have taken a course on DL from FPMI MIPT and here is some of my solutions to simple problems